Shellac: Historical

 Shellac (both orange and white varieties) was used both in the field and laboratory to glue and stabilise dinosaur bones until about the mid-1960s.
 While effective at the time, the long-term negative effects of shellac (being organic in nature) on dinosaur bones and other fossils is debated, and shellac is very rarely used by professional conservators and fossil preparators today.

 Shellac was used for fixing inductor, motor, generator and transformer windings.
 It was applied directly to single-layer windings in an alcohol solution.
-For multi-layer windings, the whole coil was submerged in shellac solution, then drained and placed in a warm place to allow the alcohol to evaporate.
+For multi-layer windings, the whole coil was submerged in shellac solution, then drained and placed in a warm location to allow the alcohol to evaporate.
 The shellac locked the wire turns in place, provided extra insulation, prevented movement and vibration and reduced buzz and hum.
 In motors and generators it also helps transfer force generated by magnetic attraction and repulsion from the windings to the rotor or armature.
 In more recent times, shellac has been replaced in these applications by synthetic resins such as polyester resin.
 Some applications use shellac mixed with other natural or synthetic resins, such as pine resin or phenol-formaldehyde resin, of which Bakelite is the best known, for electrical use.
 Mixed with other resins, barium sulfate, calcium carbonate, zinc sulfide, aluminium oxide and/or cuprous carbonate (malachite), shellac forms a component of heat-cured capping cement used to fasten the caps or bases to the bulbs of electric lamps.

-Current
+Current uses

 It is the central element of the traditional "French polish" method of finishing furniture, fine string instruments, and pianos.

-Shellac, edible, is used as a glazing agent on pills (see excipient) and sweets, in the form of pharmaceutical glaze (or, "confectioner's glaze").
+Shellac, being edible, is used as a glazing agent on pills (see excipient) and sweets, in the form of pharmaceutical glaze (or, "confectioner's glaze").
 Because of its acidic properties (resisting stomach acids), shellac-coated pills may be used for a timed enteric or colonic release.
 Shellac is used as a 'wax' coating on citrus fruit to prolong its shelf/storage life.
 It is also used to replace the natural wax of the apple, which is removed during the cleaning process.
 When used for this purpose, it has the food additive E number E904.

 Shellac is an odour and stain blocker and so is often used as the base of "all-purpose" primers.
 Although its durability against abrasives and many common solvents is not very good, shellac provides an excellent barrier against water vapour penetration.
 Shellac-based primers are an effective sealant to control odours associated with fire damage.

 Shellac has traditionally been used as a dye for cotton and, especially, silk cloth in Thailand, particularly in the north-eastern region.
 It yields a range of warm colours from pale yellow through to dark orange-reds and dark ochre.
 Naturally dyed silk cloth, including that using shellac, is widely available in the rural northeast, especially in Ban Khwao District, Chaiyaphum province.
 The Thai name for the insect and the substance is "khrang" (Thai: ครั่ง).